ifp-uiuc/do-neural-networks-learn-faus-iccvw-2015/tfd/README.md

 created when running the ``make_tfd_plus_dataset.py`` file.

 #### `model.py`
-This contains the CNN model used that by the ``train.py`` files in each of our experiments.
+This file contains the CNN model used that by the ``train.py`` files in each of our experiments.

 # Running experiments